pjiocnic/study-guide-repo/sprints/on-hold-tasks.md

 1. https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html
 1. Review and Close notes - AssumeRole notes
-1. Is this about role chaining? https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html
+1. Is this about role chaining? https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html QQQ - Why did I think of this.
+Which workshop used this?
+WAF?
 1. Complete Notes on DLQ handling
 1. [Complete notes on how to write Jitter/exponential backoff code](../aws-lambda.md#721-exponential-backoff-and-jitter-algorithm)
 1. [You need this FREE IAM Management Tool By Be A Better Dev](https://www.youtube.com/watch?v=ryEseI_-12o)